webplatform/docs/css/properties/grid-auto-flow/index.md

 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
-{{Summary_Section|Grid items that are not explicitly placed into a grid cell are automatically placed into an unoccupied grid cell.
-This property controls the direction in which the search for unoccupied cells takes place, and whether rows or columns are added as needed to accommodate the content.}}
+{{Summary_Section|Automatically places grid-items that do not have an explicit location into the grid layout.
+Designates the direction of the flow.
+Determines whether rows or columns must be added to accommodate an element.  }}
 {{CSS Property
 |Initial value=none
 |Applies to=Grid containers